THE LIGHTNESS OF THE WAVES CAPTURED IN YOUR PICTURE FRAME

 This type of mounting is suitable for:

-The Herma stickers are particularly suitable for wavy paper work, whether with or without a sensitive surface.
+The Gudy 831 is particularly suitable for wavy paper work, whether with or without a sensitive surface.
 For example watercolours or works on handmade paper.
-But also prints, photos, chalk drawings and pastel drawings are particularly suitable for Herma stickers.
+But the Gudy 831 also brings out the best in prints, photos, chalk drawings and pastel drawings.
 Due to their medium adhesive strength, however, they should only be used for medium-sized and medium-heavy work.
 Smaller works, on the other hand, can also be mounted using less adhesive methods.
-This can be done, for example, with photo corners or, if you prefer the particularly fast method, with the Guddy Dot Roller.
+This can be done, for example, with photo corners or, if you prefer the particularly fast method, with the Gudy Dot Roller.
 For heavy works, however, you will have to resort to more stable methods.

 This type of mounting is not suitable for:

-The Herma stickers are not suitable for large and heavy works, as it is difficult to remove the pictures from the back wall cardboard later and adhesive residues can remain.
+The Gudy 831 is not suitable for large and heavy works, as it is difficult to remove the pictures from the back wall cardboard later and adhesive residues can remain.
 This method is therefore not suitable for valuable pictures or originals.

 Here's how it works:

 Place all utensils within reach and open the picture frame.

 Insert your image into the basic element in the desired position by eye measurement.
 It is best to hold and lift your paper diagonally.
 This way you can prevent unwanted creases.

 Measure the exact position of your image.
 Take some time for this step to prevent annoyances later on.
 Since papers don't always have to be exactly right-angled, measure all sides.

 Now carefully remove dust and foreign objects from your image.